P

 Eating well

-Eating well is hard when you are home all day - we are more likely to snack or eat more and we are possibly less active, take a look at the tips on this 'mindful eating' poster to help.
+Eating well can be hard - we are more likely to snack or eat more when we are at home e.g. during the school holiday and we are possibly less active, take a look at the tips on this 'mindful eating' poster or click the link for some health lunchbox ideas.

 Sleep

-Sleep is good for mental and physical health so trying to maintain some bedtime routine should be positive, both for children and adult.
+Sleep is good for mental and physical health so trying to maintain a bedtime routine should be positive, both for children and adult.

-The school nurse and health visiting team have a revised offer of support
+The school nurse and health visiting team have a wealth of advice and support

 Please click the link above for their offer and contact numbers